 Other than just their aesthetically pleasing and colorful appearance, ladybugs are well received among the people for other, more important reasons as well.
 Such as farmers using these miniature insects as pest control agents.

-Most ladybugs are avid consumers of plant-feeding insects like aphids.
+Most ladybugs are avid consumers of plant-feeding insects like aphids so they can be great for your garden.
 So in cases of aphid outbreaks, ladybugs are introduced in crop areas in order to eliminate these crop-harming insects by feeding on them and acting as pest controls.
 This not only protects the crops from the aphids but also from the harmful insecticides and pesticides that would otherwise harm both the aphids as well as the crops.
 Ladybugs manage to control these increasing aphid populations by laying numerous eggs in the form of groups and colonies near these aphid nests.
 On hatching, the Coccinella larvae instantly start feeding on these aphids, thus getting rid of them.
 Researchers claim that a single ladybug consumes around as many as 5,000 aphids and other sap feeders in its life span, alone.

 Dangers to farming